-- 1. Unless it has been determined by the Department that sufficient data already exists, soil profile tests shall be performed for every application to construct a dispersal field including any expansion, repair or replacement.
-It shall be the responsibility of the applicant to arrange for excavation equipment and operator at the time of the site evaluation. - 2.
-Soil profile testing shall be performed by a qualified professional employed by the Department or the private sector.
-Where any question exists regarding a soil profile report, the Department retains the right to require observation of soil profile test pits by qualified Department staff to confirm the information provided.
-It shall be the responsibility of the applicant to represent all property boundaries, easements, and underground utilities or other underground structures. - 3.
+1. Unless it has been determined by the Department that sufficient data already exists, soil profile tests shall be performed for every application to construct a dispersal field including any expansion, repair or replacement.
+It shall be the responsibility of the applicant to arrange for excavation equipment and operator at the time of the site evaluation.

+- 2. Soil profile testing shall be observed by both the Department and a qualified professional hired by the applicant - 3.
 Soil profile testing allows direct observation of soil horizons in pits excavated in the proposed disposal area.
 This evaluation estimates soil capacity for grain-tograin flow of water; observes for mottled, gleyed or dull soil colors which may evidence seasonal saturation; and checks for restrictive horizons or signs of open channel flow of water to groundwater.
 In addition to soil color, vegetation, slope and contour shall also be considered when reviewing for potential indicators of seasonally shallow groundwater.
 Historic documentation of similar or nearby sites will also be considered. - 4.
 Soil profile test pits shall be excavated at the time of the site evaluation.
 The applicant shall be responsible for arranging for the appropriate equipment and equipment operator to safely and efficiently excavate test pits.
 The applicant shall ensure that underground utilities or other sensitive features are identified and avoided during soil profile testing. - 5.
 Profile test pits shall be at least two feet in width and shall be excavated to a depth of at least 8 feet unless obvious refusal is encountered, excavation is stopped short by the Department representative or qualified professional, or unless additional depth is required to support a deeper dispersal field.
 When requested by the Department representative, the test pits shall be constructed with a ramp no steeper than 30% slope to a depth of four feet.
-No Department staff member shall

-- enter an excavation deeper than 4 feet.
+No Department staff member shall enter an excavation deeper than 4 feet.
 No test pit deeper than 4 feet shall be left open and unattended. - 6.
 The number of test pits required will vary depending on conditions encountered and the nature of the proposed project.
 As a rule, establishing designated disposal sites for a land division requires more tests than confirming soil conditions for a replacement OWTS on an existing developed parcel.
 More tests shall be required where significant variation is noted from one test to the next than would be the case where each test reveals very similar conditions.
 More tests shall be required where soil conditions are very marginal as opposed where conditions are obviously compatible with conventional OWTS siting and design criteria.
 More tests shall be required to support a community OWTS than for a single family residential design.
-Department staff shall exercise judgement based on familiarity with soil conditions typical of the area and past performance of area OWTS in addition to on site observations. - 7.
-Soil texture and consistence shall be logged using the USDA soil classification system.
+Department staff shall exercise judgement based on familiarity with soil conditions typical of the area and past performance of area OWTS in addition to on site observations.

+- 7. Soil texture and consistence shall be logged using the USDA soil classification system.
 Permeability is estimated based this information and may be supplemented by other sources such as published soil survey data and/or perc test results in similar soil series and sites. - 8.
 Where possible, GPS shall be used to log UTM coordinates of test pit locations.
-Locations shall be sketched on the plot plan.
+Locations shall be sketched on the plot plan. - 9.
+Test pits used as the basis for the design must reflect soil conditions throughout the area proposed for initial and replacement dispersal fields.